delos/gadget4-tools/README.md

 # gadget4-tools
-Simple examples of IC creation and snapshot reading/interpretation for the [GADGET-4](https://wwwmpa.mpa-garching.mpg.de/gadget4/) simulation code.
-These scripts are intended only as a starting point for further development.
+Examples of IC creation and snapshot reading/interpretation for the [GADGET-4](https://wwwmpa.mpa-garching.mpg.de/gadget4/) simulation code.
+The example scripts listed below are intended as a starting point for further development.
+Many of the scripts that I use for my research are also here (currently undocumented).

 Requires: numpy, scipy, matplotlib, h5py